 Confusing menus do not make for a successful visit.
 Remember what we said about digital real estate.
 The most important aspect is user experience.
 Simple and easily navigated menus help streamline the user’s experience.
 Well organized drop-down menus are key.

 Reducing the size of your menus, however, requires better top-down organization.
 Nonetheless, there is such a thing as too much choice.
-Menu options for successful web pages are thus being scaled back dramatically.
+Menu options for successful law firm web design are being scaled back dramatically.
 Simplicity is key, and less is more.

 Interactivity and User Experience Are Driving Modern SEO

 Interactivity is a large part of what is driving modern SEO.
 Why is that?

 While keywords remain important, Google has recognized the vitality of user experience when ranking websites.
 In other words, Google is logging your visitor’s interactions with your website.
 The quality, duration, and nature of these interactions can radically improve your ranking in search engine results.